Sector Development Archives - ISO-BEA

 • Applicants must clearly state if this is a premiere;

-• Market place attendance must have a slate of projects suited for the proposed market.
+• Market place attendance must have an acceptance or invitation letter to a program and have a slate of projects suited for the proposed market.

 The Travel Program is highly competitive due to the volume of applications received.
 Incomplete applications will not be considered for funding.